lzwjava/lzwjava.github.io/_drafts/2025-06-24-sleeping-socks-en.md

 It costs a lot of electricity to run the air conditioner all night for months.
 In recent years, I have tried many new ideas.
 One day, I started to think about it.

-Why do I need a quilt?
-It is because when I don't use a quilt, my feet get cold.
-I can turn up the temperature of the air conditioner.
-However, even when I set the air conditioner to 27 or 28 degrees, my feet still feel cold.
+Why did I need a quilt?
+It was because my feet would get cold without one.
+I could turn up the temperature of the air conditioner, but even at 27 or 28 degrees, my feet would still feel cold.
+If I turned the air conditioner up to 29 or 30 degrees, it would be pointless and better to shut it off.
+However, that would be too hot.

 Then I tried finding these sleeping socks on Pinduoduo, and they were great.

 Now, I set the air conditioner to 27 or 28 degrees and wear these sleeping socks all night.
 It works perfectly.

 But why don't I use a pair of normal socks?
 They are too tight and not comfortable.